See notes regarding special topics1 and LAW courses2.

 2 Up to two relevant LAW courses may be taken with the permission of the Law School Dean of Students and the Elliott School academic advisor.

 IAFF 6118 (Leadership in International Affairs) addresses general leadership themes and does not directly address topics related to this concentration, but the course allows students flexibility to tailor their course assignments toward their academic and professional interests.
-For IAFF 6118 (Leadership in International Affairs) to count toward the international law and organizations concentration, students must choose assignment topics that are directly related to international law and organizations.
+For IAFF 6118 (Leadership in International Affairs) to count toward the international law and organizations concentration, students must choose assignment topics that are directly related to international law, international organizations, or global health.